Do you want to travel somewhere affordable? We’ve got you covered. These are the best cheap places to travel worldwide, from some top travel bloggers.

-A beer is around $1 but if you’re brave try the “fresh beer” it costs just cents.
+A beer is around $1, but if you’re brave, try the “fresh beer,” which costs just cents.
 Hoi An is small and you can easily get around on foot or rent a bicycle for upward of $1 a day.
 For journeys further afield, taxis or Ubers are super cheap.

-You can enjoy Hoi An without paying a cent for admissions although there are tours to take to surrounding attractions with admission fees.
+You can enjoy Hoi An without paying a cent for admission, although there are tours to take to surrounding attractions with admission fees.
 Costs are generally low.

-Moving from the airport to downtown was a no-brainer with their Airport Rail Link and moving across downtown also was a breeze using their sky-train or underground.
+What I was also surprised to discover was how well-connected everything was.
+Moving from the airport to downtown was a no-brainer with their Airport Rail Link, and moving across downtown also was a breeze using their sky-train or underground.

 Eating well is a non-existent cost.
-By food-hopping from one food stand to the next (their skewers are to die for) I never spent more than 2 dollars a day!
-I could do so much MORE than what I usually did on my trips.
+By food-hopping in Thailand from one food stand to the next (their skewers are to die for), I never spent more than 2 dollars a day!
+I could do much MORE than I usually did on my trips.